pawelmaryon/Job-Interview-Pokemon/README.md

 **API Dokumentation**
 1. rswag gem installed - [rswag](https://github.com/rswag/rswag)
+2. To update Swagger definition run `rake rswag:specs:swaggerize`
-2. To check API documentation run `rails server` and got to `localhost:3000/api-docs`
+3. To check API documentation run `rails server` and got to `localhost:3000/api-docs`, all endpoints are there
+## Consuming API:
+There are two endpoints
+1. List all pokemons using curl:
+ - to get list of all pokemons run in your terminal `curl http://localhost:3000/pokemons`
+ - to get specific pokemon run in your terminal `curl http://localhost:3000/pokemons/{id}`
+2. List all pokemon using [posytman](https://www.postman.com/)
+ -